XuanZzz/movietheatre/README.md

 $ mvn clean

 ## To-Do:
-Add more tests
+Add more tests;

-Improve seats arrangement (e.g. seats on neighbour rows) Can make MovieTheatre class -> MovieTheatreScreen class, then one theatre could have several screens and schedules of different screens.
+Improve seats arrangement (e.g. seats on neighbour rows);

+Can make MovieTheatre class -> MovieTheatreScreen class, then one theatre could have several screens and schedules of different screens.

+Add more applicable fields to MovieTheatre(start time, end time);